Translation Tips or How to Translate Properly

 - To whom the document is issued

-- Then fulfill all the above requirements related to the specific translation.
+Then fulfil all the above requirements related to the specific translation.

 You receive a certificate on the absence of the fact of marriage No. 6, issued on 02.07.2012 at the Civil Registry Office of Sovetsk District of Moscow, submitted by John Smith.
 It should be mentioned that the text of the certificate is in Russian, but the text of the details in English.
 The document must be submitted to one of the state authorities of the UK.
 In this case, the list of documents must be drawn up as follows:

-Translation of the round coat of arms stamp on the certificate of absence of marriage no. 6, submitted by John Smith, issued on 02.07.2012, in the Civil Registry Office of the Sovetsk District of Moscow, from Russian into English.
+Translation of the round stamp of the coat of arms on the marriage certificate of absence no. 6, submitted by John Smith, issued on 02.07.2012 in the Civil Registry Office of the Sovetsk District of Moscow, from Russian into English.